Modesto Marini: Sunset Hours Albums

-In 2014 Cav.
-Modesto Marini collaborated with the Godfather of Balearic Chill Out Music, DJ José Padilla, to create an album which would commemorate the second anniversary of the bar at Marini's on 57 called Sunset Hours Volume One.
+In 2014 Marini collaborated with the Godfather of Balearic Chill Out Music, DJ José Padilla, to create an album which would commemorate the second anniversary of the bar at Marini's on 57 called Sunset Hours Volume One.
 The album launched in Ibiza, Spain, on 20 June 2014.

 Sunset Hours Vol.2 compiled by popular and respected melodic chill-out DJs Chris Coco (UK) and Afterlife (UK) launched in Ibiza, Spain 9 August 2015.

 Sunset Hours Vol.3 compiled by Simon Mills (UK) launched in Ibiza, Spain 20 July 2016.

 Awards

-Cav.
-Modesto Marini received the Superbrands award in 2003. and was the recipient of the Hospitality Asia Platinum Awards' Icon of the Year award in 2013.
+Marini received the Superbrands award in 2003. and was the recipient of the Hospitality Asia Platinum Awards' Icon of the Year award in 2013.
 Marini's on 57 received the Signum Virtutis (Seal of Excellence), Seven Stars Global Luxury Awards, which was presented to Modesto Marini by Prince della Torre e Tasso in 2014.
 Marini's on 57 has also received the World Branding Award under the category of Restaurant, for three consecutive years 2014–2016.

 Personal life

-Cav.
-Modesto Marini is married to Elizabeth Marini and they have two children.
+Marini is married to Elizabeth Marini and they have two children.